Are you afraid at home? Are you worried about your children? Do you want to talk?

 Domestic abuse is very common; approximately 1.3 million women suffer abuse in some form every year.
-Often women experience more than one type of abuse which have a wide range of effects on both physical and mental wellbeing.
+Domestic abuse can affect anyone and can harm your physical and emotional wellbeing.
 If not addressed this can have long term health consequences.

 What is domestic abuse?